 It’s a happy ending as Leonard confesses to stalking Lois, thus restoring her reputation and position at the school.
 Leonard then joins the military and sends updates to Lieutenant Graham of his progress.
 It seems Leonard will turn out alright.

-And of course, Lois and Graham get together, and enjoy a milkshake at the local diner as the film ends.
+And of course, Lois and Graham get together.
+The film ends with the two enjoying a milkshake at the local diner.

-The Injuries and Near-Death Experiences of Esther Williams
+The Injuries & Near-Death Experiences of Esther Williams

 The Unguarded Moment was Esther Williams’ first non-swimming film since The Hoodlum Saint in 1946.

 It was a welcome change of pace.
 As the only movie star who could make aqua musicals, Esther constantly found herself placed in dangerous situations that MGM and her directors just assumed she could safely handle:

 “Whether it was diving out of trees or handling an outrigger, it took every bit of the courage and discipline of a champion to do all the things the studio kept inventing for me to do.
 MGM figured anything that had to do with water was swimming, and that therefore Esther could handle it.
 No problem…